Vincenzo Gonzaga, Duke of Guastalla

-Vincenzo Gonzaga (1634 – 28 April 1714) was the reigning Duke of Guastalla and a member of the House of Gonzaga.
+Vincenzo Gonzaga (1634 – 28 April 1714) was the reigning Duke of Guastalla and by birth member of the House of Gonzaga.

 Early life

 Vincenzo was born as the second son of Andrea Gonzaga, Count of San Paolo (d.
 1686) and his wife, Laura Crispano dei marchesi di Fusara.
-He was also grandson of Ferrante II Gonzaga, Duke of Guastalla.
+He was also paternal grandson of Ferrante II Gonzaga, Duke of Guastalla his wife, Donna Vittoria Doria, daughter of Giovanni Andrea Doria, 8th Prince of Melfi.